pixel-shift/documentation/source/api/introduction.rst

 Overview
 ========

-The first step is to obtain a valid *Bearer Token* using your API Keys as described below.
+The first step is to obtain a valid *access token* using your API Keys as described below.
 The token that you receive is then used by one of our API Clients (or your own) in order to send *Batches* of image processing tasks to the API.
 Each *Batch* consists of a collection of *Transform Graphs*, and each  *Transform Graph* describes the source, operations and destination(s) for an image processing task.

 Getting Authorized
 ==================

 Access to the Pixelshift API is secured via OAuth 2.0 authorization using the `Client Credentials grant type <https://www.oauth.com/oauth2-servers/access-tokens/client-credentials/>`_.
-All requests to the API must include a valid access-token.
+All requests to the API must include a valid access token.
 The steps to accquire this token are outlined below.

 **1. Generate API Public/Private Key Pair**

 Visit your :webroot:`Pixelshift Dashboard <Dashboard/ApiAccess>` and hit 'Generate New Api Key'.
-Store both keys somewhere safe (please note that the Private Key is only available when a new key is generated though a new Private Key can be generated at any time).
+This is the *only* time the secret key will be shown to you, so make sure you store both keys somewhere safe.
+Please note that as the secret key is only available when a new key is generated, if you lose it you will need to generate a new secret key or generate an entirely new public/secret key pair.

 ----

 **2. Accquire an OAuth 2.0 Access Token**

-Using your technology of choice, make a POST to http://www.pixelshift.io/connect/token with a POST body of :code:`{ grant_type : "client_credentials"}` and your API Keys Base64 Encoded in the Authorization Header.
+Using your technology of choice, make a POST to http://www.pixelshift.io/connect/token with a POST body of :code:`{ grant_type : "client_credentials"}` and your API public/secret key pair base64 encoded in the Authorization Header.

+The public/secret key pair should be joined, separated by a :code:`:` prior to base64 encoding.
+For instance, with a public key of :code:`fb160b4b-40bd-406e-bd43-260d3d6181c7` and a secret key of :code:`4e8e316c5bcc` , the string to be base64 encoded would be :code:`fb160b4b-40bd-406e-bd43-260d3d6181c7:4e8e316c5bcc`

 For example, using Node.js this would look like:

 .. code-block:: javascript
     :linenos: